 Future Prospects: Although economic growth has not been as expected, strong investment in infrastructure and social services ensure that Widodo still enjoys strong support amongst the populace.
 He is also still seen as an honest leader and oversaw a successful 2018 Asian Games in Jakarta.

-Covid-19: Slow response and initial concern about effect on economy meant social distancing and other measures came in late.
-Also difficult to implement given the size of the country.
+COVID-19: Slow response and initial concern about the effects on the economy meant social distancing and other measures came in late and were difficult to implement given the size of the country.
+Approximately 15% of the population has been vaccinated.